 Equity earnings (losses) in 2020 includes a \$78 million loss associated with the first-quarter full impairment of goodwill recognized by our investee RMM, which was allocated entirely to our member interest per the terms of the membership agreement.
 Also included in 2020 are losses of \$11 million, \$26 million, and \$10 million for our share of asset impairments at Laurel Mountain, Appalachia Midstream Investments, and Blue Racer, respectively.

 Impairments of Equity-Method Investments

-See Note 17 - Fair Value Measurements, Guarantees, and Concentration of Credit Risk for information regarding impairments of our equity-method investments of \$1,046 million and \$186 million for 2020 and 2019, respectively.
+See Note 15 - Fair Value Measurements, Guarantees, and Concentration of Credit Risk for information regarding impairments of our equity-method investments of \$1,046 million for 2020.